Vishen Lakhiani: Career

-Born and raised in Kuala Lumpur, Lakhiani attended a Malaysian state school.
+Lakhiani was born and raised in Kuala Lumpur into a Sindhi family whose ancestors originated in Sindh.
+Lakhiani attended a Malaysian state school.
 After graduating from high school, he moved to the United States and attended the University of Michigan, where he received a bachelor's degree in computer engineering.
-During his university years, he was an active member of AIESEC, the international youth-run organization that promotes leadership and cross-cultural exchange.
+During his university years, he was an active member of AIESEC.
 After graduating in 2001, he moved to Silicon Valley.

 Mindvalley

 Mindvalley is an educational technology company co-founded by Lakhiani and Michael Reining that publishes products focused on personal spiritual development and lifelong learning, such as the meditation app Omvana.
 Founded in New York City in December 2002, Reining and Lakhiani were forced to relocate Mindvalley to Kuala Lumpur, Malaysia, in 2004 when the United States declined to renew Lakhiani's work visa.
-Mindvalley is an education company that offers teaching programs on mindfulness, meditation, personal growth, fitness, and health.

 In late 2020, Mindvalley added a course, hosted by Lakhiani, on the Silva Method for accessing altered states of mind and intuition.